emqx/emqx-docs/en_US/file-transfer/broker.md

 Unlike the bucketing scheme used in the local exporter, files exported using the S3 exporter are stored using a simpler 3-level hierarchy:

-- The client ID.
+- The escaped client ID.
-- The file ID.
+- The escaped file ID.
-- The escaped file name.
+- The file name.

 ## Configure File Transfer MQTT Settings